-- The sub-fund will invest a minimum 90% of its net assets in sustainable investments aligned with its sustainable investment objective. - Investment into a portfolio of equities and equity equivalent securities issued by Contributing Companies that contribute to SDGs; Particularly those in relation to Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities. - The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests. - The Investment Adviser will consider the carbon intensity of companies in which the sub-fund invests. - The above limit includes units or shares of UCITS and/or other Eligible UCIs (including other sub-funds of HSBC Global Investment Funds).
-Where a sustainable investment is an investment in another financial product, such as a UCITS fund, the Investment Adviser will look through the underlying investments of that financial product to ensure that the investment qualifies as a sustainable investment under Article 2(17) SFDR and to assess the proportion of sustainable investments accurately. - Companies considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:
+- The sub-fund will invest a minimum 90% of its net assets in sustainable investments aligned with its sustainable investment objective. - The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies with revenue exposure to Circular Economy Themes. - The above limit includes units or shares of UCITS and/or other Eligible UCIs (including other sub-funds of HSBC Global Investment Funds).
+Where a sustainable investment is an investment in another financial product, such as a UCITS fund, the Investment Adviser will look through the underlying investments of that financial product to ensure that the investment qualifies as a sustainable investment under Article 2(17) SFDR and to assess the proportion of sustainable investments accurately. - • - The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark after eliminating at least 20% of the lowest ESG scored companies from the Reference Benchmark. - Companies considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:

-HSBC Excluded Activities Details Banned Weapons The sub-fund will not invest in companies HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons Controversial Weapons The sub-fund will not invest in companies HSBC considers to be involved in The production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.
-Thermal Coal 1 (Expanders) The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production.
-Thermal Coal 2 (Revenue threshold) The sub-fund will not invest in companies HSBC considers having more than 2.5% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan.
-Arctic Oil & Gas The sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan.
-Oil Sands The sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil sands extraction and which, in the opinion of HSBC, do not have a credible transition plan.
-Shale Oil The sub-fund will not invest in companies HSBC considers to have more than 35% of their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.
-Tobacco The sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco.
+HSBC Excluded Activities Details The sub-fund will not invest in companies HSBC considers to be involved in the Banned Weapons development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons The sub-fund will not invest in companies HSBC considers to be involved in The Controversial production of controversial weapons or their key components.
+Controversial Weapons weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.

-The sub-fund will not invest in companies that HSBC considers to be non- compliant with United Nations Global Compact (UNGC) Principles.
-Where UNGC instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.
+The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production.
+The sub-fund will not invest in companies HSBC considers having more than 2.5% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil sands extraction and which, in the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 35% of their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco.
+The sub-fund will not invest in companies that HSBC considers to be noncompliant with United Nations Global Compact (UNGC) Principles.
+Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.